trevorwslee/ESP32CamSnapper/README.md

 ========== WORK IN PROGRESS ==========
 ---
-title: Turn ESP32-CAM into a Snapshot Taker, for Selfies and Time Lapse Pictures
+title: Turn ESP32-CAM into a Snapshot Taker, for Selfies and Time-Lapse Pictures
-description: Turn ESP32-CAM (or equivalent) into an Android phone managed snapshot taker, for snapshots like selfies and time-lapse pictures
+description: Turn ESP32-CAM (or equivalent) into an Android phone-managed snapshot taker, for snapshots like selfies and time-lapse pictures
 tags: 'esp32cam, snapshots'
 cover_image: ./imgs/MAIN.jpg
 ---